Prunus incisa ‘Kojo-no-mai’ | Cherry ‘Kojo-no-mai’

 Water well for the first few months after planting – particularly during any dry spells.

-Prunus incisa ‘Kojo-no-mai’ is a brilliant specimen tree that suits even small gardens.
-Plant near to a patio or terrace or perhaps within a rock garden.
+This brilliant specimen tree suits even small gardens.
+Plant near to a patio or terrace, or perhaps within a rock garden.

 Prunus incisa ‘Kojo-no-mai’ Fact